 Regional Implementation Centers, Children's Bureau of the Administration for Children & Families.

 Atlantic Coast Child Welfare Implementation Center, Baltimore, MD

 Mountains and Plains Child Welfare Implementation Center, Arlington, TX

 Western and Pacific Child Welfare Implementation Center

 Resource Center on Domestic Violence: Child Protection and Custody, National Council of Juvenile and Family Court Judges – the mission is to provide access to the best possible source of information and tangible assistance to those working in the field of domestic violence and child protection and custody.
 The Resource Center continues to chart a future in which child protection and custody cases involving family violence are handled in a manner which recognizes the complexity of the legal, cultural, and psychological dynamics and provides protection and relief for all victims in the family, Reno, NV.
-Projects.
+See projects.